 The USAPA offers 2 sanctioning options: Standard and Medal Match Only (MMO).
-Both options require TDs to abide by all sanctioning requirements with this modification: standard sanctioning requires all matches to be refereed.
-MMO is a one time waiver request with a modified referee requirement
+Both options require TDs to abide by all sanctioning requirements with this modification: standard sanctioning requires all matches to be refereed, and MMO sanctioning allows a modified referee requirement.

 Sanctioning Benefits to Tournament Directors

 By agreeing to abide by the sanctioning requirements, Tournament Directors receive the following benefits:

 - General event liability insurance (pdf)

 - Use of the sanctioned logo in all event media